artur-iluk/respiArt/README.md

 - 4-6 x 18650 battery power backup; now batteries are just in parallel to main power supply 15V
 - setting on three potentiometers:

    a) frequency 10-20 breath/min.
-Set to minimum to activate automatic assist mode with pressure trigger
+Set to minimum swith from CMV mode to automatic assist mode (SIMV-PC) with pressure trigger

    b) volume of single breath [mL]